 Help requests from every District 401 school are sent to the firstname.lastname@example.org address, so it is essential that you identify where you are located.

 Describe your problem as clearly as possible.
 Where applicable, screenshots illustrating your problem would be helpful.

 What Happens After You Make Your Request

 The District's tech support line is monitored throughout the day.
-Faculty and staff who submit a request will get a notification email at each phase of the support process:
+Individuals who submit a request will get a notification email at each phase of the support process:

 ► When requests ("tickets") are opened